 Issues Investigation (Some examples include:)

-Selected Secondary three students participated in these events, where global issues such as countering terrorist networks, pesticide exposure and sustainable development were discussed and debated at both conferences.
-Students adopted varied roles in RMUN, ranging from being a delegate of a country, observers, to members of the Press Corp.
+Selected Secondary three and four students participated in these events, where global issues discussed and debated.
+Students adopted varied roles in MUNs, ranging from being a delegate of a country, observers, to members of the Press Corp.
 They benefited from the broad perspectives shared during the discussions and debates.

-National Library Board (NLB) Annual “Prove It” Competition
+National Library Board (NLB) Annual Historical Scene Investigation (H.S.I.)
+Challenge

 ACJC Annual History & Current Affairs Competition

 Held on 21st April, this competition made the student participants realise the need to be more aware of historical events and global current affairs issues.

 National University of Singapore Geography Challenge (NUS GC)